ftyghome/GeneticAlgorithmExample/README.md

-## Sample of the Ant Colony Algorithm
+## Sample of the Genetic Algorithm
 The program solves a simple problem, that is minimizing the value of a simple function $f(x1,x2)=21.5+x_1*sin(4\pi x_1)+x_2*sin(20\pi x_2)$

 ![f(x1,x2)](README.assets/f(x1,x2)-1616050406355.png)